-Applicants for a Mondale Research Fellowship must prepare a clearly written proposal of no more than 3 pages (or 750 words) detailing a logical and important research project on a consequential elected Minnesota government official and his or her enduring contribution to the lives of Minnesotans.
-The proposal should identify specific archival collections and particular sets of records that will be utilized and discuss plans to attract broader public attention to the completed research – whether through a public presentation or publication.
+Applicants for a Mondale Research Fellowship must prepare a clearly written proposal of no more than 3 pages (or 750 words) detailing a research project on a consequential elected Minnesota government official and his or her enduring contribution to the lives of Minnesotans.
+The proposal should identify specific archival collections and sets of records that will be utilized and also discuss plans to attract broader public attention to the completed research – whether through a public presentation or publication.

 Each application should include the following:

 3) selected list of most significant previous research projects or publications

 4) letter of recommendation from adviser of project (optional)

 Award winners will have one year from receipt of the award to complete their research project.

 Applications are welcome from students in high school, college, and graduate school, faculty, and non-academic researchers.